Riada125/Project-3/README.md

 }
 ```

 Users can also comment on recipes and delete their own comments.
-These functions are similar to those above.
+These functions are similar to those shown above.